secretstartups/handbook/support/internal-support/index.html.md

 ## GitLab Support's Purpose

 GitLab Support provides technical support GitLab.com and Self-Managed GitLab customers.
 We do **not** provide support for GitLab team members who are experiencing IT (1Password, Slack, Mac, etc.) issues.
-If you require assistance with issues of that nature, please contact [IT Help](https://about.gitlab.com/handbook/business-ops/employee-enablement/it-help/).
+If you require assistance with issues of that nature, please contact [Employee Enablement](/handbook/business-ops/employee-enablement/self-help-troubleshooting/).

 ## Should I Contact GitLab Support?